-Although high crop prices present a challenge for livestock, dairy and poultry producers as feed is the highest variable expense to production, these producers generally have been resilient in the high feed cost environment due to several factors, including solid demand and restrained production. pressure has reduced animal numbers in the poultry and hog sectors, providing the support for higher meat and egg prices.
-Avian influenza appeared in the U.S. migratory bird flyways in early 2022 for the first time since 2015.
-The majority of the outbreaks to date have occurred in layer flocks, which tightened supplies and supported elevated egg prices.
+Although high crop prices present a challenge for livestock, dairy and poultry producers as feed is the highest variable expense to production, these producers generally have been resilient in the high feed cost environment due to several factors, including solid demand and restrained production. outbreaks have reduced animal numbers in the poultry and hog sectors, providing the support for higher pork and egg prices, while negatively impacting returns for those producers directly impacted by the outbreaks.
+Avian influenza appeared in the U.S. migratory bird flyways in early 2022 and has returned in the fall of 2022.
+This is the first significant outbreak since 2015.
+The majority of the outbreaks to date have occurred in egg layer and turkey flocks, which tightened supplies and supported elevated egg and turkey prices.
 Hog farms continue to cope with a respiratory disease that has kept hog herds smaller than expected and has supported elevated prices.
-Also experiencing herd contraction was the dairy sector following poor margins during much of 2021.
-However, falling international milk production and strong demand supported a return to favorable dairy margins in late 2021 and early 2022.
-Beef cattle producers are likely to experience the most pressure in 2022 due to poor pasture conditions and high feed costs.
+The dairy herd also contracted during the fourth quarter of 2021 following a period of poor margins.
+The dairy herd began to show modest expansion during the first half of 2022 following generally favorable returns for dairy products.
+Dairy margins are anticipated to remain favorable for most producers into early 2023.
+Beef cattle producers have experienced the most pressure in 2022 due to poor pasture conditions and high feed costs that have prompted the contraction of cattle herds; however, the cattle market is in a better position heading into the final quarter of 2022 with fed cattle prices rising to multi-year highs in October 2022.

 To date, the System's financial results have remained in line with the favorable U.S. agricultural economic conditions coupled with various government support programs during the past few years.
 In an environment of less favorable agricultural economic conditions or without additional ad hoc government support programs, the System's financial performance and credit quality measures would likely be negatively impacted.
-A negative impact from these less favorable conditions could be mitigated, to some extent, by geographic and commodity diversification across the

-System, existing government safety net programs, crop insurance carried by most crop producers and the influence of off-farm income sources supporting agricultural-related debt.
-However, due to the geographic territories served by Banks and Associations, most institutions have higher geographic, commodity and borrower concentrations than does the System as a whole.
+A negative impact from these less favorable conditions could be mitigated, to some extent, by geographic and commodity diversification across the System, existing government safety net programs, crop insurance carried by most crop producers and the influence of off-farm income sources supporting agricultural-related debt.
+However, due to the geographic territories served by Banks Associations, most institutions have higher geographic, commodity and borrower concentrations than the System as a whole.
 In addition, agricultural producers who are more reliant on off-farm income sources may be more adversely impacted by a weakened general economy.